iotdomain/iotdomain-standard/myzone-standard.md

 ## Joining A Secure Zone

-A publisher joins the zone in order to receive keys and certificate that can be verified by subscribers.
+A publisher joins the zone in order to receive keys and signature that can be verified by subscribers.

-Keys and certificate are issued by the Zone Certificate Authority Service - ZCAS - to receive keys and a certificate.
-The ZCAS can work with a global Trusted Certificate Authority.
+Keys and signature are issued by the Zone Signature Authority Service - ZSAS.
+The ZSAS can work with a global Trusted Certificate Authority.
 This is required to verify signatures when sharing messages between zones.

 The steps to join the zone:
 1. Generate a temporary keyset